 Do I need to carry my own gear?
 No. Our Gear Crew will transport Rider and Crew gear from Camp to Camp.

 What about tents?
-You'll have to furnish your own tent, or you can tent with another participant that you know on the Ride OR you can leave the tent at home and sleep inside on the gym floor (don't forget your camp mat and sleeping bags!)
+You'll have to furnish your own tent, or you can tent with another participant that you know on the Ride OR you can leave the tent at home and sleep inside on the gym floor all three nights (don't forget your camp mat and sleeping bags).

 Where will we sleep?
-You'll set up your tent at our campsite locations or inside on the gym floor (don't forget your camp mat and sleeping bags!).
+You'll set up your tent at our camp locations or inside on the gym floor (don't forget your camp mat and sleeping bags!).
+All three camps on the route are at schools.
 Can I stay in a hotel?
 Yes.
 However, we encourage everyone to stay in camp for the duration of the event, as Camp life is a wonderful part of the experience.
-If you do decide to stay in a hotel please note that the Red Ribbon Ride will provide shuttles to and from our host hotels (and only our host hotels) and you'll be required to leave your bicycle at Camp overnight.
+If you decide to stay in a hotel please note that the Red Ribbon Ride will provide shuttles to and from our host hotels (and only our host hotels) and you'll be required to leave your bicycle at Camp overnight.
 Crew members will need to arrive back at Camp on time for the start of their Crew responsibilities.
 Riders will need to return in time to get their bike out of bike parking and on the road by 8am (7:30 a.m. on Sunday) or your bike will be sagged.
-Official Hotel List will be available in the first quarter of 2013; as we confirm the new route and camp communities.
+Official Hotel List is located in your Ride Center, on the Home page.

 Is there a shuttle to and from the host hotels?
 Yes.
 Shuttles (passenger vans) will run from our campsite to our host hotels in the morning and evening.
 Learn more about shuttle service soon.
 What do I need to bring with me?
 Check out our extensive What and How to Pack list.
 Note: We allow you to bring one bag, in addition to a small bag for your tent if needed.
 The bag(s) shouldn't weight more than 50 pounds, total.